Christian-Hummel/IMC-Assignment-2/README.md

 add_activity() - connects an activity to a country - c

-update_activity() - enables to change the name and the price of an activity
+update_activity() - enables to change the name and the price of an activity - c

 delete_activity() - removes an activity from the agency